 The Christmas Eve is a very important occurrence in the South of Italy and most of all in Campania.

-According to tradition families usually meet around the table in the late afternoon to have the most important dinner of the year: there are a lot of dishes and people often continue to eat chatting and laughing until midnight.
+According to tradition, families usually meet around the table in the late afternoon to have the most important dinner of the year: there are a lot of dishes and people often continue to eat while chatting and laughing until midnight.

 Midnight is a solemn moment in which the family gathers together around the crib to wait for the arrival of the Child Jesus and then unwrap the gifts under the Christmas tree.